 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

-Making our way now towards Hallsfell Top.
+Making our way now towards Hallsfell Top and the path is pretty easy going here

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View